 These windows are often referred to as "fanlights" but that term should technically be reserved for fan- or half-moon shaped windows.
 The correct name for a rectangular aperture is transom window, denoting a horizontal element or bar above a window or door.

 Transom window lifter, before renovation (left) and after.

 Transom windows were generally hinged from the lower edge of the frame or on a central pivot.
-A range of hardware mechanisms were devised to operate the high-set windows and the most common method involved a latch and cords.
-But in our house the formal spaces comprising the central hallway, dining room and drawing room all used "transom lifts", also referred to as "transom operators", 'transom rods" and "transom openers".
-We have five of these and they were commonplace in early 20-th century houses although most have been lost in restorations or buried in paint.
-But if you look for them you might spot one - as I did in my GP's surgery the other day, for example.
+A range of hardware mechanisms were devised to operate the high-set windows and the most common method involved a simple latch and looped cords.
+But in our house the formal spaces comprising the central hallway, dining room and drawing room all used the "transom lifts", also referred to as "transom operators", 'transom rods" and "transom openers".
+The hardware seems to have been fairly common in houses built in the first two decades of the 1900s, although much have been lost in removations over time or buried in paint.
+But if you look for them you might spot one.

 Before stripping the paint I could barely make out a maker's mark on the small lifter handle, which later turned out to be a "RHCo" brand.
 And to my delight the locking mechanism had prominent patent mark stating "Pat.
 June 6 1899".
 I also noted that the hardware had once been bronze-plated although almost all of the delicate finish had been lost over time.

 1899 patent and RHCo maker's marks

 RHCo stands for the Reading Hardware Company which was based in Pennsylvania USA and manufactured a range of appliances and building hardware for local and export markets.
 There were several transom lift designs but the RHCo model has the advantage of a locking mechanism that is released by gently pulling the handle out from the wall.
 The 100-year old internal spring mechanism worked perfectly on all of our transom lifts, once the clogs of paint and muck had been removed.